shahnisarg14/webdev-shah-nisarghareshbhai/README.md

 # About me

+Hello!
 I am a graduate student at Northeastern University.

 ### Work Experience

 Bhaskaracharya Institute of Space Application and Geo-Informatics, India Trainee
-* Developed solutions for Android applications by analyzing user requirements and evaluating problem definition
+* Contributed software engineering expertise in the development of products through software development life cycle, from analyzing user requirements to preparing detailed reports concerning project specifications and activities
-* Formulated and implemented test strategies for application software
+* Formulated test strategies and implemented unit testing for application software, using JUnit4 framework

 ### Projects